-This option is only available if the current enterprise agreement was made under the 2014 or 2015 bargaining policies.
 Choosing to introduce a determination will always depend on each agency’s specific context and circumstances.

 The determination option would be unsuitable where the agency needs to change the enterprise agreement or where the majority of employees have indicated a desire to bargain for a new enterprise agreement.
 However, if both the agency and its employees are comfortable and support using a determination to make pay increases, it is a viable option.

 What is a determination?

 A determination is a decision made by an agency head.
 In the Australian Public Service (APS), such determinations are made under section 24(1) of the Public Service Act 1999.
 In non-APS agencies, their enabling legislation may provide a similar authority.
 The determinations apply in addition to enterprise agreements past their nominal expiry dates.

 Similar to an enterprise agreement, a determination may provide up to three consecutive annual pay increases of up to 2% per annum, consistent with the policy.
 The determination may also provide increases to salary related allowances.

 Other terms and conditions of employment

 Employee terms and conditions of employment remain in the agency’s enterprise agreement.
 Determinations that increase pay may not reduce the terms and conditions of employment contained in the enterprise agreement.
 In the case of APS agencies which make determinations through section 24(1) of the Public Service Act 1999, the law does not allow reductions.